centifanto/centifanto.github.io/_posts/2023-03-11-My comprehensive note management systems research.md

 ####  [Standard Notes](https://standardnotes.com)
 - Less powerful knockoff of Obsidian

+##### *NOTE: Main issue for the rest below is no local file control, but of course there are many other issues for me personally*
 ## Outliner/bullet based apps.
 No pure text, always tied to a bullet.
 These always feels cluttered/messy to me (especially annoying when trying to write a longform document but are broken up by endless bullets).
 Instant no go for me.
 If this happens to be your preference, there were still some issues with  that I noticed